LL.M., Columbia University

 B.S., University of Alabama

-Phyliss Craig-Taylor is Dean of North Carolina Central University (NCCU) School of Law.
-Prior to becoming Dean, Craig-Taylor served as Associate Dean of Academic Affairs and a Professor of Law at the Charlotte School of Law.
-Craig-Taylor has taught courses in Property, Real Estate Finance, Advanced Issues in Property, Land Use, Women and the Law, Land Loss, and Professional Responsibility.
-Craig-Taylor has been a faculty member at the University of Florida and North Carolina Central University as well as visiting scholar at the University of Warsaw Center for American Law.
+Phyliss Craig-Taylor, a current Professor and former Dean of the School of Law from 2012 to 2018 is a veteran legal educator.
+Prior to becoming Dean, Craig-Taylor served as an executive in residence and an academic dean.
+She has taught courses in Property, Real Estate Finance, Advanced Issues in Property, Land Use, Women and the Law, Land Loss, and Professional Responsibility.
+She served as a full-time faculty member at the University of Tennessee, University of Florida and North Carolina Central University.
+Additionally, she has served as a visiting scholar at the University of Warsaw Center for American Law and the University of San Francisco School of Law.

-Craig-Taylor is a member of the Council for the American Bar Association Section of Litigation.
+Craig-Taylor is the inaugural Good Works Coordinator for the American Bar Association Section of Litigation.
 She has held numerous other leadership positions with the ABA including Division Director and a member of the Civil Trial Practice Task Force.
-Currently she serves as a member of the Heirs Property Retention Coalition, and formerly served as the ABA Advisor to the Drafting Committee on Partition of Tenancy-in-Common Real Property Act for the Commissioners on Uniform State Laws (formerly National Conference of Commissioners of Uniform State Laws), and as a member of the Judicial Partition of Tenancy in Common Property Study Commission for the North Carolina State Legislature and she serves on the Ethics Advisory Committee Member of the North Carolina State Bar.
-Craig-Taylor also serves on multiple community boards.
+Currently, she serves as a member of the Heirs Property Retention Coalition and on the board of Land Loss Prevention, Inc. This following her service as the ABA Advisor to the Drafting Committee on Partition of Tenancy-in-Common Real Property Act for the Commissioners on Uniform State Laws (formerly National Conference of Commissioners of Uniform State Laws).
+She also was a member of the Judicial Partition of Tenancy in Common Property Study Commission for the North Carolina State Legislature.
+In addition to multiple community boards, Craig-Taylor is a member of the Women in Law Committee and the Minorities in the Profession Committee for the North Carolina State Bar Association.
+She chairs the Grants Committee for the North Carolina Chief Justice’s Commission on Professionalism.

 Craig-Taylor received her Green Belt certification in Six Sigma process management from Vanderbilt University.
-Under her leadership a support program was created that focused on study skills, reading comprehension, time management, examination preparation and a successful bar preparation program.
+Under her leadership, an academic support program was created focusing on study skills, reading comprehension, time management, successful formative, summative bar examination preparation.

 Craig-Taylor has published numerous articles on land loss in the African-American community and discrimination in the application of laws for minority groups, including women.
 She is currently writing a book on the subject of land loss.